os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/shell.md

 ## shell.c

-Use `processes-and-ipc/higher-grade/src/shell.c` to implement your solution.
+Use `shell.c` to implement your solution.
 This file already implements the most basic functionality but it is far from complete.

 ## Feel free to make changes